DrScKim/pyCaffeSRCNN/README.md

 * srcnn_gen_filter.py
 ==
-this may help you test SRCNN without building 'matcaffe' you have to use SRCNN with your trained model of SRCNN but you don't want to build 'matcaffe'

-this python script can generate matrix compatible with SRCNN test matlab code
+this may help you test SRCNN without building 'matcaffe' this python script can generate matrix compatible with SRCNN test matlab code

 {your_download_path}/srcnn_gen_filter.py -caffemodel {the location of caffemodel you trained} -mat {the location of srcnn_mat.prototxt}